on-ramp/api-doc/source/index.html.md

 1. Merchant [creates an egress invoice url](#create-egress-invoice-app-redirection-flow).
 1. Merchant redirects user to the egress invoice url.
 1. **ON/RAMP** handles the payment.
-1. If the payment succeed, **ON/RAMP** will [call back the merchant to either confirm the egress transaction or to abort it](#callback-egress-invoice).
+1. If the payment succeeds, **ON/RAMP** will [call back the merchant](#callback-egress-invoice) to either confirm the egress transaction or to abort it.
 If merchants confirms, the egress payment will be considered fulfilled, otherwise, it will be considered as failed.
 1. User will see in **ON/RAMP** client the outcome of the process.

 #### User email flow